 Many solo travellers feel really overwhelmed especially on their first 2 days.
 It’s perfectly ok to choose to stay in the hotel room to catch up on sleep, or chill at a nearby cafe and just read or write.
 Anything, really!
 It’s your trip.
 Let go of others’ expectations of the Fun Solo Trip ‘you should be having’.

 There’re plenty of benefits for traveling during low-season – lower prices, for one.
 For people like us who can’t appreciate crowds, traveling during low-season is a great idea.
 Have you ever seen Santorini’s crowds in photos?
 It’s crazy!
 Now, can you imagine Santorini being quiet just like those postcards?
 I went during off-peak season and it was as close to being empty – perfect for me!

 | Wanna visit Santorini solo?
 Consider going during low-season!
 Here’s what to know! |

 As a form of caution for solo travelling, always do your research ahead and practise safety awareness.
 Not all hikes or public places in every country are safe.

 Book a private room in a hostel (yes, there is such a thing!), or your own room at an AirBNB apartment, or choose a decent hotel where security is good and the room is comfortable.
 Knowing there’s your own space that you can retreat into to recharge for the night is a wonderful thought.

 | Look for available apartments and hotels via Booking.com! |

 There’re actually 2 practical reasons for this:

 - To get out of sticky situations fast.
-That way, if you find yourself in any situation that you don’t wish to be in, such as getting harrassed by strangers, you can quickly Google for emergency numbers and exits and also Uber a car over!
+That way, if you find yourself in any situation that you don’t wish to be in, such as getting harassed by strangers, you can quickly Google for emergency numbers and exits and also call for a Grab!